ikarustechnologies/indi-firmware/README.md

 bash kstars.sh nightly
 ```

+The script will guide you through the installation process.
+You may be prompted for your password for `sudo` commands.

 ### Update

 The script above also updates the app in case you already have it.
 To manually update, use the command below: